sjawhar/no-wander/docs/Usage/Usage.md

 **`-f, --filename STRING`**
 Filename prefix for recorded data.
 If you supply a value like `filename.csv`, chunks will be saved in files called `filename.n.SOURCE.csv`, where "n" is the chunk number and "SOURCE" is the one of "ACC", "EEG", "GYRO", or "PPG".
 By default, "filename" is the datetime of the recording in YYYY-mm-dd_HH-MM-SS format.

+**`-p, --probes MEAN [STD]`**
+Sample user focus with audio probes.
+Provide one number X to sample every X minutes.
+Provide two numbers MEAN, STD to sample every Gaussian(MEAN, STD) minutes.
+Default is not to use probes.

 **`-s, --skip-visualize`**
 By default, a stability check is conducted after a connection is established.
 The streaming data is displayed and recording does not start until the signal stabilizes.